Young Parisians

-"Young Parisians" is the debut single from Adam and the Ants, released by Decca Records on 20 October 1978.
-The A-side "Young Parisians" was an acoustic cabaret-style number, while the B-side, "Lady" demonstrated the band's capacity for fast-paced punk rock.
+"Young Parisians" is the debut single from Adam and the Ants, written by Adam Ant.
+Originally released on 20 October 1978, it was the band's only single on Decca Records.

+"Young Parisians" has been included on The Very Best Of Adam And The Ants & Antmusic: The Very Best of Adam Ant.
+A demo version is the lead track on the first disc of the Antbox three CD set.

+Reception

-At the time, the band were combining the punk sound of their earliest days with a more experimental ethos which would characterize their 1979 debut Dirk Wears White Sox and, to some extent, its 1980 follow-up Kings of the Wild Frontier (by which time only Adam Ant remained from the line-up of the debut single).
+At the time, the band were combining the punk sound of their earliest days with a more experimental ethos which would characterise their 1979 debut Dirk Wears White Sox and, to some extent, its 1980 follow-up Kings of the Wild Frontier (by which time only Adam Ant remained from the line-up of the debut single).